 In thinner patients, buttock implants may be the only option to augment as fat reserves may be in too small a supply.
 The benefits of buttock implants will be that they are permanent solution.
 The implants are solid silicone with some flexibility.
 These will not rupture in the conventional sense.
-They will provide a durable improvement.
+They will provide a durable and predictable improvement.

 Dr. Hughes places implants within the muscle to minimize being able to feel or see the implants.
 This creates a much more natural result.
 The intramuscular placement also reduces the risk for capsular contracture and sciatic nerve damage.
 The main problem with butt implants in general is that some patients think that they are too hard or they look fake.
 Much of this concern is unwarranted with a butt implant specialist such as Dr. Hughes who can make the result look natural.

 Dr. Hughes performs the procedure through two small 6 cm incisions between the buttocks at the top of the buttock crease.
 A wide array of volumes and shapes of implants can be placed based upon patient anatomical dimensions and desires for augmentation.
 The procedure takes about 1 to 2 hours to perform.
 The pocket is meticulously dissected under direct vision for better hemostasis and pocket control.
 At the end of the operation, the implants are placed in an antibiotic solution into the pocket of the exact same size as the implant.
 This reduces the risk for rotation or migration of the implant and the likelihood for fluid collection.